milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Google Distributed Cloud

-Google Distributed Cloud - Edge:  Google Distributed Cloud - Edge allows you to run private Google Kubernetes Engine clusters on dedicated hardware, which is provided and maintained by Google on Customer premises.
-This solution also provides you with a VPN connection to Google Cloud Platform, allowing you to interact with other GCP Services or other applications running in your Virtual Private Cloud.
+Google Distributed Cloud - Edge: Google Distributed Cloud - Edge allows you to run private Google Kubernetes Engine clusters on dedicated hardware, which is provided and maintained by Google on Customer premises.This solution also provides you with a VPN connection to Google Cloud Platform, allowing you to interact with other GCP Services or other applications running in your Virtual Private Cloud.

 Sovereign Controls by Sovereign Partners